 Game Related Issue [CPU bound game]

-If this is a game related issue or a bug in game that is causing high CPU usage then the only thing that you can do is to wait for game developer or publisher to issue a patch, or some kind of a workaround for this issue that may involve making changes in the game configuration (.cfg files).
+If this is a game-related issue or a bug in the game that is causing high CPU usage then the only thing that you can do is to wait for game developer or publisher to issue a patch, or some kind of a workaround for this issue that may involve making changes in the game configuration (.cfg files).
 However, if the game is originally very CPU bound or is badly optimized then you cannot do anything in this case and have to live with it, because the only thing that you can do here is to upgrade your CPU, which I don’t think is wise decision to upgrade your CPU for some CPU hungry game, given that you already have a pretty decent CPU in your gaming PC.
 Some of the popular CPU intensive games include GTA V, Assassins Creed Origins, Assassins Creed Odyssey, Far Cry 5, Cities: Skylines, Total War: WARHAMMER 2.

 CPU Intensive Graphics Settings

 Some graphics settings in a game are more CPU intensive and can cause high CPU usage, especially if you have an older CPU.
-These settings depend on game to game, because each game has different implementation, and there is no universal way to tell that which graphics setting you have to disable or lower down.
-So, here you have to test each advanced graphics setting individually by disabling them one by one, and monitor its impact on the CPU usage in the game.
-Some of the possible CPU Intensive settings include PhysX or Physics, Advanced Shadows, Particles, Sound Effects, Decals, Draw Distance, Polygons, Reflections, Animations, Dynamic Lighting etc.
+These settings depend on game to game, because each game has a different implementation, and there is no universal way to tell which graphics setting you to have to disable or lower down.
+So, here you have to test each advanced graphics setting individually by disabling them one by one and monitor its impact on the CPU usage in the game.
+Some of the possible CPU Intensive settings include PhysX or Physics, Advanced Shadows, Particles, Sound Effects, Decals, Draw Distance, Polygons, Reflections, Animations, Dynamic Lighting, etc.

 Disable Anti-virus / Background Programs & Services